Charges dropped against man who was prosecuted six times for murder

 A White local district attorney, Doug Evans, had attempted to convict Flowers in a prosecutorial pursuit that may be without parallel.

-Two trials, the only ones with more than one African American on the panel, resulted in hung juries.
+Two trials — the only ones with more than one African American on the panel — resulted in hung juries.
 Three convictions were overturned by the Mississippi Supreme Court for prosecutorial misconduct and improper maneuvering by Evans to keep African Americans off the jury.

-But the state supreme court said Evans had offered race-neutral reasons in the most recent trial, in 2010, when the prosecutor struck five of six black potential jurors.
-Flowers was convicted of the bloody murders in a furniture store of Bertha Tardy, 59, Carmen Rigby, 45, Robert Golden, 42, and 16-year-old Derrick “Bo Bo” Stewart, and senenced to death.
+But the state supreme court said Evans had offered race-neutral reasons in the most recent trial, in 2010, when the prosecutor struck five of six Black potential jurors.
+Flowers was convicted of the bloody murders in a furniture store of Bertha Tardy, 59, Carmen Rigby, 45, Robert Golden, 42, and 16-year-old Derrick “Bo Bo” Stewart, and sentenced to death.

 But the U.S. Supreme Court, in a 7-2 decision by Justice Brett M. Kavanaugh, disagreed.